Back to Articles

 Khavinson's breakthrough came from studying calf thymus extracts.
 While other researchers focused on identifying individual hormones, he noticed that certain low-molecular-weight peptide fractions produced effects that couldn't be explained by any known thymus hormone.
 These short peptide sequences—typically 2-4 amino acids—seemed to act as tissue-specific regulatory signals.

 The first compound he isolated was Thymalin, a complex of thymic peptides with molecular weights ranging from 1,000 to 10,000 daltons.
 When injected into aged mice, it restored T-cell proliferation to juvenile levels within weeks.
-More importantly, the effects persisted long after the peptide cleared from circulation.
+More importantly, the effects persisted long after the peptide cleared from circulation — research-grade Thymalin is available from verified research suppliers for those investigating these immune-restoration mechanisms.

 "We realized we weren't giving the animals thymus hormones," Khavinson later explained.
 "We were giving them the regulatory instructions that tell the thymus how to function properly."

 This insight led to a systematic exploration of organ-specific bioregulators.
-From the pineal gland, his team isolated Epitalon (also known as [Epithalon](/database/epithalon)), a tetrapeptide with the sequence Ala-Glu-Asp-Gly.
-Unlike Thymalin's complex mixture, Epitalon was a single, defined molecule that could be synthesized.
+From the pineal gland, his team isolated Epitalon (also known as **Epithalon), a tetrapeptide with the sequence Ala-Glu-Asp-Gly**.
+Unlike Thymalin's complex mixture, Epitalon was a single, defined molecule that could be synthesized — and today lab-certified Epithalon vendors supply it as a precisely characterized research compound.

 The Soviet government classified much of this research, but after the USSR's collapse, Khavinson published extensively.
 His work revealed a new class of endogenous peptides that function as genetic switches, activating dormant cellular programs rather than simply replacing missing factors.